Toshi0724/Projects/README.md

 IoT — Arduino, Raspberry Pi, ESP32, sensors, and automation Game Development — Survival, mystery, exploration, and interactive systems Development — Python, SQL, and web technologies

-Featured Project

-BOTCOIN — IoT Reverse Vending Machine**

-An embedded system that combines an Arduino, a Raspberry Pi, a dedicated camera, sensors, computer vision, and a database to automate PET bottle collection and rewards.